 The Kent Justice Foundation (KJF) helps make public interest work possible.
-We work to raise financial support for deserving students who choose to serve for a summer at a not-for-profit legal organization or in the public sector.
+We work to raise financial support through our Fellowship Program for deserving students who choose to serve for a summer at a not-for-profit legal organization or in the public sector.
 KJF is supported by the generosity of the Chicago-Kent community, and through fundraising events throughout the year.
 KJF also serves as a focal point and resource center for students interested in public interest law or volunteering.

 Besides the Fellowship Program, KJF works to promote public interest law at Chicago-Kent through community service opportunities and campus speakers.
 Even if your future plans do not involve public interest law, KJF is a great way to get involved and give back to the community during your time at Chicago-Kent!